pvdz/zeparser3/tests/testcases/parser/objects/duplicate_keys/function_binding_pattern/rest_nested.md

 `````
 throws: Parser error!
-  The rest argument of an object binding pattern must always be a simple ident and not an array pattern
+  The binding pattern is not destructible

 function f({a: x, ...{x}}) {}
                          ^------- error
 `````

 ### Strict mode